 Click Here for tab for As Tears Go By by The Rolling Stones

-One of the most well known bands to emerge from England.
-The Rolling Stones skyrocketed to success in the ’60s.
-Still active today, the band boasts over 200 million in record sales and was, of course, inducted into the Rock ‘n’ Roll Hall of Fame.
+One of the most well-known bands to emerge from England, The Rolling Stones skyrocketed to success in the ’60s.
+Still active today, the band boasts over 200 million record sales and were, of course, inducted into the Rock & Roll Hall of Fame.

-This song is easily accessible for a beginner, there are a few big ‘jumps’ you will need to make from the first string all the way to the fifth string.
+This song is easily accessible for a beginner, but there are a few big ‘jumps’ you will need to make from the first string all the way to the fifth string.
 You can try to utilize some good economy of motion here by only using a free finger that is already close to the string you need to play.
-This will make your life much easier if you get into the habit of doing this.
+Getting in the habit of doing this will make your life much easier.

 Brain Damage by Pink Floyd

 Click Here for tab for Brain Damage by Pink Floyd

 Pink Floyd are well known for their elaborate compositions, using elements of psychedelic music in tandem with deep lyrical concepts.
 They have become one of the world leaders in the progressive rock genre.
 But as is the norm for progressive bands, their catalog is very eclectic.

 Brain Damage is ideal for a beginner to develop their fingerpicking technique, as the song begins with a repeating motif which utilizes 2 chords.
 But as the song progresses, it opens up and becomes a bit more complex, making this a great song to undertake as a learning project as it will demand more from you the further you get.